LaunchCode-Education-Archived/thinkcspy-demo/src/functionsThatReturnValues.rst

 As you step through the example in codelens notice that the **return** statement not only causes the function to return a value, but it also returns the flow of control back to the place in the program where the function call was made.

-(note: the following examples were implemented using codelens in the original document.
-Some of the paragraphs here and on other pages directly reference parts of codelens and will need to be rewritten.
-I have not yet found a way to implement codelens or a similar debugger in this version of Sphinx.)

-(update: repl.it comes with a built in debugger but it's not very good.
-For starters any use of the input() function will crash the debugger during runtime.)

-(update: It seems codelens can be embedded in the same way as a repl.it.
-When embedded the entire body of the code is included as part of the url, since you can't save codelens code like you can in repl.it.
-For the moment I will add both a repl.it and embedded codelens and decide which one is better later.)

-    .. raw:: html

-        <iframe height="400px" width="100%" src="https://repl.it/@launchcode/Demo-Ch-52d?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

     .. raw:: html

         <iframe width="800" height="500" frameborder="0" src="http://pythontutor.com/iframe-embed.html#code=def%20square%28x%29%3A%0A%20%20%20%20y%20%3D%20x%20*%20x%0A%20%20%20%20return%20y%0A%20%20%20%20%0Anum%20%3D%2010%0Aresult%20%3D%20square%28num%29%0Aprint%28%22The%20result%20of%20%22,%20num,%20%22%20squared%20is%20%22,%20result%29&codeDivHeight=400&codeDivWidth=350&cumulative=false&curInstr=0&heapPrimitives=nevernest&origin=opt-frontend.js&py=3&rawInputLstJSON=%5B%5D&textReferences=false"> </iframe>